lightly-io/team-awareness-training/README.md

 The course will have a scientific viewpoint as a starting point, and everything taught should be verified in clinical trials and/or the participants own experiences.
 KPIs such as stress and focus will be measured before and after the course to determine the result and ROI.

+### Target outcomes
+This course aims to lower stress in all participants by an average of 25% as well as increase focus in all participants.
+I've been able to reproduce that result consistenly over my last 5 courses.

 ## Session overview

 1. [An overview of stress](session-01-stress.md)